1. Knowledge Base

 a) 302 Redirect - This is the default redirection while creating the campaign.

 b) 302 Redirect with the hidden referrer - The source/referrer is hidden in this redirection.
-The rest work is the same.
+The rest of the work is the same.

 c) 200 Redirect - This redirection is used when the ads have to be run on Facebook.

 d) 200 Redirect with the hidden referrer - The source/referrer is hidden in this redirection.
-The rest work is the same.
+The rest of the work is the same.

-• Duplicate Click Action: In case you receive duplicate clicks either you would want a blank page or a fallback URL for users to be redirected to.
-In case the particular targeting fails where should traffic redirect to, you can set custom URL in this section.
+• Duplicate Click Action: In case you receive duplicate clicks, either you would want a blank page or a fallback URL for users to be redirected to.
+In case the particular targeting fails, where should traffic be directed?
+You can set a custom URL in this section.

 • Conversion Hold Period: Hours for which the conversion will be on hold.
-You would also need to mention the state of conversion post-hold period is over.
+You would also need to mention that state of conversion post-hold period is over.

 Click on NEXT after filling in all the necessary details.